-Insolvency is a state of financial distress, in which a business is unable to pay off their debts or outgoings on time, or in full – it is often considered bankruptcy for businesses.
-A company will be identified as insolvent when its debts outweigh its assets, or they can no longer pay their bills.
+Insolvency is a state of financial distress, in which a business is unable to pay off its debts or outgoings on time, or in full.
+It is often considered bankruptcy for businesses.
+A company will be identified as insolvent when its debts outweigh its assets, or it can no longer pay its bills.
 But what happens when a company files for insolvency?
 And how do you qualify for insolvency?

 What Happens When a Company Files for Insolvency?

 When a company becomes insolvent, they call an insolvency firm.
-They will do this when they are at risk of becoming bankrupt to help them get back on their feet or, if it’s too far gone, an insolvency practitioner will help them manage the insolvency process as best as possible.
-They then hand over all of their files and documents to the practitioner who will take control of the company, release the assets and distribute the funds to creditors..
+They will do this when they are at risk of becoming bankrupt to help them get back on their feet, or if the situation has gone too far and the company cannot recover, an insolvency practitioner will help them manage the insolvency process.
+The business then hands over all of its files and documents to the insolvency practitioner who will take control of the company, release the assets and distribute the funds to creditors.

 Insolvency firms have two main functions: